RimuEirnarn/calculator/README.md

 ## History

 Why did I even bother...
-Anyway, it was originated when my teacher started saying about some future tasks.
+Anyway, it originated when my teacher started talking about some future tasks.
 I want to see how 'hard' is it when making a simple calculator using HTML, CSS, and JavaScript.
 It took me around 4 hours to make.

-> Is this app has bugs?
+> Does this app have any bugs?

 Yeah no shit sherlock, this app is full of bugs.
 No wonder it took 4 hours.
 It's just a Proof-of-concept.